Rose534/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: In the create action, Toys was changed to Toy to correctly reference the Toy model.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: In the update action, render json: toy was added to return the updated toy as JSON after it was updated.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: In the destroy action, render json: toy was removed since the toy is being deleted and doesn't need to be rendered.